ryanmachancock/.config/README.md

 # 🌊 My Neovim Config
 Here's an nvim setup from someone still learning the ropes.
-Still figuring things out, but hey, we all start somewhere.
+Gotta start somewhere right?

 Take what you like, leave what you don't.
 No stress.